HarpreetGh/CSCI191T-Corona-Weather-Reporters/README.md

 information extracted from the datasets for mortality rate, ozone levels, and humidity levels through visualization of graphs.
 Our results showed high COVID-19 mortality rate across latitude 40° with generally warm weather patterns.

-The research conducted in this report consists of data from January to April during the early beginnings of the Coronavirus.
+The research conducted in this report consists of data from January to April during the early beginnings of the COVID-19 Pandemic.

 #### Files included in this repository are: